Canada confident in vaccine deliveries even if U.S. blocks exports

 she said in response to a question about Trump’s executive order.

-Canada is expected to receive up to 249,000 doses of the Pfizer’s shots this month.
+Canada is expected to receive up to 249,000 doses of Pfizer’s shots this month.

-Quebec is prioritizing nursing homes and staff who work with the elderly for vaccination.
-Residents in long-term care facilities accounted for most of deaths during the first wave.
+Residents in long-term care facilities accounted for most of Quebec’s deaths during the first wave.

 “We have practiced, we have worked for a number of days to get ready, to have all the logistics in place,” Dupuis said.

-Canada has reported 423,000 infections and nearly 13,000 deaths from the pandemic, as the second wave rips through the country, setting record-high cases this winter.
+Canada has reported 423,000 infections and nearly 13,000 deaths from the pandemic, as the second wave sets record-high cases this winter.

-Manitoba, the province with the third-highest rate of active cases after Alberta and Saskatchewan, despite strict conditions such as no household visits, extended those measures to early January.
+Alberta, which has the highest provincial rate of active cases, said it would close gyms and casinos, and halt dining inside restaurants as of Sunday.

+Premier Jason Kenney, who had resisted other provinces’ stricter measures, said Alberta needed to slow a surge in hospitalizations and deaths.

 Britons on Tuesday become the first to receive the Pfizer vaccine outside of clinical trials.

-Reporting by Steve Scherer in Ottawa and Allison Martell in Toronto.
-Additional reporting by Allison Lampert in Montreal; Additional reporting by Julie Gordon in Ottawa and Rod Nickel in Winnipeg; Editing by Bill Berkrot, Jonathan Oatis and David Gregorio
+Reporting by Steve Scherer in Ottawa and Allison Martell in Toronto Additional reporting by Allison Lampert in Montreal, Julie Gordon in Ottawa and Rod Nickel in Winnipeg; Editing by Bill Berkrot, Jonathan Oatis, David Gregorio and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.